apioo/psx-schema/README.md

 try {
     $person = (new SchemaTraverser())->traverse($data, $schema, new TypeVisitor());

-    // $example contains now an instance of the Example_Schema class containing
+    // $example contains now an instance of the Person class containing
     // the firstName and lastName property
     echo $person->getFirstName();